Chat History & Sidebar

 Share an analysis session with colleagues by generating a share link with a configurable expiry.
 How it works:- Click the share button in the chat header

-- Choose an expiry duration for the link
+- Choose an expiry duration for the link (3, 5, 8, or 12 hours)

 - Copy the generated URL and send it to your team